luxmithan/tagesplaner/README.md

 # Tagesplaner

-A webapp to set daily goals
+A webapp for students to set daily goals.
+The teachers have an overview of all daily goals including filters for date, grade, status and a search function.

+Frontend:
+- Vue.js with TypeScript
+- Vuetify

+Backend:
+- Rest API built with Express.js
+- JWT

+Database:
+- MySQL

 ## Quick Start Guide